Modeling echo chambers and polarization dynamics in social networks: Abstract

 \section{Abstract}

-Echo chambers and opinion polarization have been recently quantified in several sociopolitical contexts, across different social media, raising concerns for the potential impact on the spread of misinformation and the openness of debates.
-Despite increasing efforts, the dynamics leading to the emergence of these phenomena remain unclear.
-Here, we propose a model that introduces the phenomenon of radicalization, as a reinforcing mechanism driving the evolution to extreme opinions from moderate initial conditions.
-Empirically inspired by the dynamics of social interaction, we consider agents characterized by heterogeneous activities and homophily.
-We analytically characterize the transition between a global consensus and emerging radicalization dynamics in the population, as a function of social influence and the controversialness of the topic discussed.
-We contrast the model's behavior against empirical data of polarized debates on Twitter, qualitatively reproducing the observed relation between users' engagement and opinions, as well as opinion segregation based on the interaction network.
-Our findings shed light on the dynamics that may lie at the core of the emergence of echo chambers and polarization in social media.
+Echo chambers and opinion polarization recently quantified in several sociopolitical contexts and across different social media, raise concerns on their potential impact on the spread of misinformation and on openness of debates.
+Despite increasing efforts, the dynamics leading to the emergence of these phenomena stay unclear.
+We propose a model that introduces the dynamics of radicalization, as a reinforcing mechanism driving the evolution to extreme opinions from moderate initial conditions.
+Inspired by empirical findings on social interaction dynamics, we consider agents characterized by heterogeneous activities and homophily.
+We show that the transition between a global consensus and emerging radicalized states is mostly governed by social influence and by the controversialness of the topic discussed.
+Compared with empirical data of polarized debates on Twitter, the model qualitatively reproduces the observed relation between users' engagement and opinions, as well as opinion segregation in the interaction network.
+Our findings shed light on the mechanisms that may lie at the core of the emergence of echo chambers and polarization in social media.

-The participatory character of political debates on online social media leads to a high degree of self-organisation in public opinion formation \cite{gil2011mediating}.
-The low cost for engagement and the distributed architecture of those communication infrastructures did not only increase interaction rates, but also decrease barriers given by geographical distance or social status.
-In the view of traditional constructive opinion dynamics approaches that model social influence exclusively as opinion averaging \cite{HEG02, deffuant2000mixing, BAL07, CAS09}, such unrestricted modes of interaction would ultimately lead to local or global consensus, even in the case of highly controversial issues.
+The participatory character of political debates on online social media \cite{gil2011mediating} adds degrees of freedom to the self-organisation of public opinion formation \cite{moussaid2013social}.
+The low cost for engagement and the distributed architecture of communication infrastructures have increased interaction rates \cite{lorenz2019accelerating}, and lowered barriers due to geographical distance or social status \cite{internetworldstats}.
+Within the traditional models based on constructive opinion dynamics \cite{degroot1974reaching}, such unrestricted modes of interaction would eventually lead to a consensus, even on controversial issues.